A Northeast Safe and Thriving for All (NEST)

 Three maps of FEMA risk index covering social vulnerability, community resilience, and potential losses.

-From homes engulfed by wildfire flames in the West to entire neighborhoods wiped away by flood waters in the South, images and stories of American lives affected by climate change have become the norm.
-Climate change impacts are categorized as slow-onset impacts (including temperature changes, sea level rise (SLR), and desertification) and sudden-onset or disaster events (such as hurricanes, wildfires, flooding, and storm surges).
-Slow-onset air and water temperature changes combined with sea level rise increase the frequency and severity of sudden- onset events such as hurricanes.
-The United States’ vast geography and its longitudinal and latitudinal location, make it prone to a multitude of disasters such as hurricanes and storm surges in the South and East, tornadoes in the Midwest, and wildfires in the Northwest and West.
-Both types of climate change impacts and their combined effects have already begun to dictate which U.S. geographies are perceived as marginally safer and more habitable.
-Compared to climate outlooks projected for the rest of the United States, the Northeast is generally well positioned to be an attractive place to live (climatically) for years to come.
-An abundance of fresh water resources and lower annual temperatures will likely continue to attract populations seeking out relatively safer and more habitable destinations.
+The United States’ vast geography and its longitudinal and latitudinal location, make it prone to a multitude of disasters.
+Their combined effects have already begun to shape perceptions about which U.S. geographies are marginally safer and more habitable.
+Compared to climate outlooks projected for the rest of the United States, the Northeast is often perceived as an attractive place to live climatically in years to come.
+It has an abundance of fresh water resources and lower annual temperatures will likely continue to attract populations seeking out relatively safer and more habitable destinations.

 Image